OPEN EVERY DAY FROM 9AM TO 5 PM

 SNAP DRAGON: Spicy sweet with a monster crunch.
 It’s parent is the Honey Crisp, so if you like Honey Crisp you will love SnapDragon.
 Best for eating.
 Season starts mid October.
 AVAILABLE NOW

-STAYMAN WinSap: Tart.
+STAYMAN WINESAP: Tart.
 Crisp.
 Eating.
 Baking.
 Keeps Well.
 Season begins mid to late October.
-FINISHED FOR THE SEASON
+AVAILABLE NOW

 Our apples are sold by the following size baskets, and should be filled to slightly rounded: